Annual Conference and General Meeting Sessions

 Summary

-George Lister | he Bay Area Alexander Technique (BAAT), is a community of more than 30 AmSAT certified teachers in the San Francisco Bay Area.
-BAAT was founded in 2017 by George Lister and John Baron, as a way of bringing our lively community of Alexander teachers and trainees together for mutual benefit and support.
-BAAT’s success served as an inspiration for other communities including Albuquerque, Denver and Salt Lake City.
-BAAT’s immediate success was tempered with Covid’s arrival.
-However, within the past year and a half, the organization has been rejuvenated, and has recently received both AmSAT and BAAT approval to form an AmSAT Regional Chapter.
+Jonathan Salzedo | TBay Area Alexander Technique (BAAT) is a community of 35 AmSAT certified teachers in the San Francisco Bay Area.
+Founded in 2017 by George Lister and John Baron as a way of bringing our lively community of Alexander teachers and trainees together for mutual benefit and support, BAAT’s quick success served as an inspiration for other communities including Albuquerque, Denver and Salt Lake City.
+COVID hit, and the organization continued in small ways on Zoom.
+Then in 2022 George and Jonathan Salzedo started rejuvenating the organization, and recently established BAAT as an AmSAT Regional Chapter.
 The membership of our organization believes that we are stronger and more flexible working together as a community.
-Our purpose it to support each other and, beginning on a local level, help our profession develop and grow in the Bay Area and beyond.'
+Our purpose it to support each other and, beginning on a local level, help our profession develop and grow in the Bay Area and beyond.

 Private Lesson | Elinore Morin